 According to recent surveys, more than two-thirds of American households own one or more pets.
 That’s nearly 90 million families, half of which transport their pets by car at least once per month.
 And that doesn’t come cheaply — just last year, dog owners have spent nearly a hundred billion dollars on their precious furballs.

-But regarding transportation specifically, what is it that all these people are paying for?
+But regarding transportation specifically, what are all these people paying for?
 What do their priorities look like?
 Unsurprisingly, the animal’s wellbeing is what they care about the most.
 They’re trying to make sure the folks handling their pets are reliable and competent.
-They just want their dogs brought back to them in one piece, and not too stressed out!
+They just want their dogs brought back to them in one piece and not too stressed out!

 And yet, this is often easier said than done.
 The responsibility for the pet’s health and safety, ultimately, is shared between the transporter and the owner.
-To make sure your dog will stay safe, you’ll need to keep the following guidelines in mind.
+To ensure your dog stays safe, you’ll need to follow the following guidelines.